Andrei-b11/Automatic-References-For-Electrical-Diagrams/README.md

-# Automatic-References-For-Electrical-Diagrams
-Automatic References For Electrical Diagrams And Visual References

 # PDF Reference Detector

 A powerful Python application built with PyQt5 for detecting and converting electrical schematic references in PDF documents into interactive clickable links with JavaScript highlighting.